-Pressure canners can be intimidating for some or downright scary!
-Lose the fear and educate yourself on the different brands available, safety features, and how they work with the help of SimplyCanning.com
+Educate yourself on the different brands of pressure canners available, including their safety features and how they work, with the help of SimplyCanning.com

-Canning in a pressure cooker is a common question at SimplyCanning.com.
-Dive into the differences of a pressure cooker vs pressure canner and make an educated decision before trying it!
+Can You Use a Pressure Cooker for Pressure Canning?
+This is a common question at SimplyCanning.com.
+Dive into the differences of a pressure cooker vs. pressure canner and make an educated decision before trying it!